Müncheberg: Education and social life

-The Gymnasium Müncheberg (grades 7-13; with Abitur as school-leaving exam, qualifying for university) which was established on the foundation walls of a former military barracks in 1991—as a sign of the dawning of a new age—was closed in July 2007 in the aftermath of the 1990s decline in the birth rate.
+The Oberschule Müncheberg (grades 7-10; with MSA as school-leaving exam, qualifying for university) which was established on the foundation walls of a former military barracks in 1991—as a sign of the dawning of a new age—was closed in July 2007 in the aftermath of the 1990s decline in the birth rate.
 Between August 22, 1991 and July 11, 2007, up to 750 pupils per year were finishing their secondary education at this grammar school.

 Müncheberg is home to the ZALF - Leibniz-Zentrum für Agrarlandschaftsforschung (Leibniz Centre for Agricultural Landscape Research).
 Currently there are 428 scientists and technicians employed doing research at seven different institutes including the German Entomological Institute.

 Several physicians and dentists have settled in Müncheberg providing medical care for the area.
 There is also an ambulance based in Müncheberg being responsible for all medical emergencies in the southern area of the county.
 Firefighting and most of all other emergencies are handled by the volunteer fire brigade of Müncheberg.
 Besides that there are also two police officers assigned to Müncheberg.